divarvel/jDbT/README.md

  - allow to define these properties explicitely
  - don't add the primary key if there is already one defined

-ToDo: alow to add information with a short syntax (eg: `!` for unicity, `?` for nullability, usw.

 ## Output formats